30DayChartChallenge/30DayChartChallenge.github.io/README.md

       └── file_3.jpg
 ```

-To automatically generate a gallery from the images, set `type: "gallery"` in the front-matter of `_index.md`.
+To automagically generate a gallery from the images, set `type: "gallery"` in the front-matter of `_index.md`.
 You can also set other options for the gallery:

 - The gallery `title`
 - The page link with `url`